For those that don't know

 what earthbag construction is, this page is just a

-hand.
-Moisten it, squeeze it, roll it into a snake.
-Now
+your hand.
+Moisten it, squeeze it, roll it into a

-will have some straw, manure or fibrous material to help
+(Real adobe will have some straw, manure or fibrous

 If you put this wet clay/sand mix in a sandbag &